Media in The Simpsons: Background

 The Simpsons is known for its satire of American popular culture and especially television culture.
 It uses the standard setup of a situation comedy, or sitcom, as its premise and centers on a family and their life in a typical American town.
-However, its animated nature gives The Simpsons an unusually large scope.
+However, its animated nature gives the setting an unusually large scope.
 The town of Springfield acts as a complete universe in which characters can explore the issues faced by modern society.
 The town has a vast array of media channels—from children's television series to local news, which enables the producers to make jokes about themselves and the entertainment industry.
 On the radio, the citizens of Springfield have fictional radio stations such as KBBL-AM, KBBL-FM, KUDD, WKOMA, KJAZZ, KFSL, and WOMB.'

 Using The Simpsons as an example of Media literacy education, Jonathan Gray discusses the role that television, and specifically television parody, might play in teaching the techniques and rhetoric of television to audiences.

 Several characters have a role in this satire.
 Krusty the Clown is a hard-living entertainment veteran, who has his own show: The Krusty the Klown Show, which is aimed towards a children's audience and has many followers, including Bart Simpson.
 He is sometimes depicted as a jaded, burned out has-been, who has been down and out several times and remains addicted to gambling, cigarettes, alcohol, Percodan, Pepto-Bismol, and Xanax.
 He instantly becomes depressed as soon as the cameras stop rolling; In his book Planet Simpson: How a Cartoon Masterpiece Documented an Era and Defined a Generation, author Chris Turner describes Krusty as "the wizened veteran, the total pro" who lives the celebrity life but is miserable and needs his celebrity status.
 Krusty has been described as "the consummate showman who can't bear the possibility of not being on the air and not entertaining people".
 His television shows are of mixed quality and all of his merchandise is of low quality, to the point of being potentially dangerous.